 New publication (preprint) on our new protein force field ff19SB

 After several years of work, we are excited to announce our new protein force field ff19SB.
 Our lab’s prior protein force fields are the most commonly used models in Amber, and are also widely implemented in other programs.
 Our ff99SB model has been cited nearly 5,000 times.
 Our follow up ff14SB has been cited nearly 1,500 times.
 Despite this wide use, we show that the protein backbone treatment in these force fields is the limiting factor in accuracy for many simulations, and the models are unable to reproduce differences in key properties such as changes to backbone conformational preferences among different amino acids.
 In the updated model ff19SB, we have significantly improved the backbone profiles for all 20 amino acids.
 We hope that our new ff19SB model will see wide use and have a favorable impact in the community.

 Congratulations to Seungyoun on Defending her Masters Thesis

 Seungyoun Shin completed another chapter in her quest to become a Scientist.
 She defended her Masters thesis with the recommendation from her committee to join the Ph.D.
 Program at SBU.

 Simmerling's Lab at MACC-NYGAIM

-Members of the Simmerling's Lab travelled to NYC to present posters on their research in the Lab.
-They got the opportunity to interact and network with some of the leading scientist in both the Pharmaceutical Industry and Academia.
+Members of the Simmerling's Lab traveled to NYC to present posters on their research in the Lab.
+They got the opportunity to interact and network with some of the leading scientists in both the Pharmaceutical Industry and Academia.
 Most importantly, they got to meet a former graduate student, now Professor at BMCC (Lauren Wickstrom)